 Let’s start with the mantel and fireplace.
 It’s the main focal point in our living room.

 Fall Mantel and Fireplace

 My first idea is to dress up your mantel with fall foliage.
-I have quite the collection of fall foliage so there are several different styles and colors.
+I have quite a collection of fall foliage so there are several different styles and colors.

 I used several different colors and stems of fall foliage in a symmetrical and balanced manner across our mantel.
-I actually added this faux foliage a week ago when we were having guests for dinner.
+The faux foliage has been up for a week ago since we were having guests for dinner.

 Fall foliage will immediately give the living room a cozy feel.

 Although classic and orange and traditional fall colors are not my usual favorite colors, for fall they are so appropriate.
 I think you should embrace the colors of fall you like best.

 Those colors could either be soft neutrals – creams, browns, or taupes.
 As another option, you can opt for oranges, golds, mustards, rusts, or burgundy.